-This paper examined the factors that influence the choice of the CSA practices among maize farmers in Uganda.
-It further analysed the impact of the adoption of the various CSA categories on food access and availability.
-Using the three waves of the Uganda National panel survey data collected by UBoS, the study examined four major CSA practices namely; maize-legume intercropping, improved maize varieties, pesticide application, and inorganic fertilizers and their effect on food security.
+This paper examined the factors that influence the adoption of CSA practices among maize farmers in Uganda.
+It further analysed the impact of the adoption of various CSA categories on food security.
+Using three waves of the Uganda National Panel Survey data collected by UBoS, the study examined four major CSA practices (maize-legume intercropping, improved maize varieties, pesticide application, and inorganic fertilizers) and their effect on food security.
 The findings show that legume intercropping was the most adopted CSA technology at 53 percent.
-Family labour, access to extension services, awareness of training programme had a positive effect on the adoption of CSA technologies.
-Owing to considerably large proportion of non-adopters, the Government of Uganda, development partners, civil society and other agricultural extension actors ought to increase the dissemination of CSA information to maize growing farmers.
+Family labour, access to extension services, and awareness of training programme had a positive effect on the adoption of CSA practices.
+Owing to a considerably large proportion of non-adopters, the Government of Uganda, development partners, civil society, and other agricultural extension actors should increase the dissemination of CSA information to maize growing farmers.

-The estimation results further show that when adopted alone - some CSA technologies produce positive food security effects, while other technologies do not.
-At the same time, some of the technology combinations lead to higher positive food security effects.
-The largest positive food security effects in terms of HDDS are observed when improved seeds are adopted together fertilizers, pesticides and legume intercropping.
+The estimation results further show that, when adopted alone, some CSA practices produce positive food security effects, while other practices do not.
+At the same time, some of the CSA combinations lead to higher positive food security effects.
+The largest positive food security effects, in terms of HDDS, are observed when improved seeds are adopted alongside fertilizers, pesticides and legume intercropping.
 This clearly underlines the importance of farmers using a combination of CSA practices for better food security outcomes.
-Despite the observed effects of using a combination of four CSAs, the number of maize growing households adopting such promising technology combinations is relatively low (less than 1%), suggesting that such combinations are not yet fully exploited.
-This implies that application of CSA technologies as a package yields maximal food security outcomes.
-Moreover, application of CSA practices in isolation does not deliver desired food security outcomes.
-This calls for increased public investment in the implementation of a combination of CSA agricultural technologies in an integrated manner to increase maize crop productivity, as well as boost food security among farming households.
+Despite the observed effects of using a combination of four CSAs, the number of maize growing households that have adopted such promising combinations is relatively low (less than 1%), suggesting that such combinations are not yet fully exploited.
+This implies that application of CSA practices in isolation does not deliver desired food security outcomes.
+This calls for increased public investment in the implementation of a combination of CSA practices in an integrated manner to increase maize crop productivity, as well as boost food security among farming households.

-In addition, we observe low adoption rates in combination of CSA technologies.
-Majority of the maize farming households use improved seed with intercropping (5%) which is applied to nutrient deficient soils, which does not yield desired agricultural outcome.
-Results as well show that none of the maize growing households applied a combination of fertilizers and pesticides on their maize, which presents a challenge to majority of farmers since many believe that application of fertilizers in one way helps to control pests in maize.
+In addition, we observe low adoption rates regarding combinations of CSA practices.
+A majority of the maize farming households use improved seed with intercropping (5%) which is applied to nutrient deficient soils, which does not yield desired agricultural outcome.
+Results additionally show that none of the maize growing households applied a combination of fertilizers and pesticides on their maize.
+This presents a challenge to majority of farmers, since many believe that application of fertilizers helps control pests in maize.
 There is a need to strengthen the agricultural extension system to improve agronomic practices at the farm level.

-Further research could assess the effect of combination of CSA practises on farm outcomes.
-This is needed for designing and promoting suitable technology combinations in particular settings.
-In addition, further research should focus on examining the content of agricultural extension packages to ascertain if it contains any climate related information to guide farmers.
+Further research could assess the effect of combining CSA practices on farm outcomes.
+This is necessary for designing and promoting suitable combinations in particular settings.
+In addition, further research should focus on examining the content of agricultural extension packages to determine if they contain any climate related information to guide farmers.